apache/mynewt-core/docs/newtmgr/install_windows.rst

 Installing Newtmgr on Windows
 -----------------------------

-**Note**: Newtmgr 1.2 on Windows will be released in 1.2.1 patch release.
-If you want to use newtmgr on Windows, please use Apache Mynewt 1.1.0 release.

 This guide shows you how to install the latest release of newtmgr from binary or from source.
 The tool is written in Go (golang).